Other podcasts I enjoy

 Lettter from America by Alistair Cooke – For decades, British Alistair Cooke reported on American life, culture, and news to his compatriots from his adopted home on the East Coast of the USA.
 The BBC has remarkably posted countless episodes from the 1940s to 2004, when Cooke retired and then passed away.
 Sometimes the episodes are interesting for the contemporary viewpoint of a major event; often they enlighten by unintentionally revealing more general attitudes; and sometimes they simply delight in Cooke’s wit and wisdom.
 Delightfully unexpurgated even when discussing topics now no longer politically correct.
 (Note: for ease of use, this is divided up into different podcasts online, separated by president.)

-Met Opera Guild Podcast – the Met Opera is still a relative newcomer to podcasting, and most of these installments are taken from lectures given either live at the Met before performances or from older radio shows.
+Met Opera Guild Podcast – Most of these installments are taken from lectures given either live at the Met before performances or from older radio shows.
 It’s imperfect since many of the lectures (especially the older ones) go into plot and musical depth that will mostly interest newcomers while also betraying a slightly pretentious academic approach to the history of the work that might be less welcoming.
 But, in my experience, that’s how lectures on opera work.
 There are plenty of musical excerpts, though, and a real sense that the Guild wants to engage with all fans and, more importantly, all types of opera.
 (My podcast to listen to while cooking.)

 Reading Latin Poetry – Unfortunately no longer active, this was a delightful podcast hosted by a university colleague of mine.
 The episodes are well worth listening to if you have some Classical knowledge, or even if you’re just interested and willing to do a bit of homework.